-The Murray River Valley was identified by Birdsell (1953) as one of the few inland areas in Australia which did not conform to a regular correlation between annual rainfall and the density of Aboriginal linguistic groups.
-The supply of water and its associated resources meant that this was a region of high populations and linguistic diversity distributed along the river and its tributaries.
-This contrast to surrounding country and to the general correlation in the inland between population density and annual precipitation defined the Murray River Valley as a distinct region.
+The Murray River Valley was identified by Birdsell (1953) as one of the few inland areas in Australia that did not conform to a regular correlation between annual rainfall and the density of Aboriginal linguistic groups.
+The supply of water and its associated resources meant that this was a high-population region with much linguistic diversity distributed along the river and its tributaries.
+This contrast to the surrounding country and to the general correlation in the inland between population density and annual precipitation defined the Murray River Valley as a distinct region.
 Subsequent archaeological and anthropological analyses have often emphasised that riverine unity.
-In this chapter we evaluate the unity of Murray River societies in the Holocene period exploring the tension between regional and local perspectives.
+In this article, we evaluate the unity of Murray River societies in the Holocene period, exploring the tension between regional and local perspectives.